futoin/specs/draft/ftn12_async_api.md

 * Otherwise, - try adding underscore to the end of the identifier (e.g. do -> do_)

+## 1.11.
+Synchronization

+### 1.11.1.
+Mutual exclusion

+As with any multi-threaded application, multi-step cases may also require synchronization to ensure not more than N steps enter the same critical section.

+Implemented as `Mutex` class.

+### 1.11.2.
+Throttling

+For general stability reasons and protection of self-DoS, it may be required to limit number of steps allowed to enter critical section within time period.

+Implemented as `Throttle` class.

+### 1.11.3.
+API details

+A special `.sync(obj, step, err_handler)` API is available to synchronized against any object supporting synchronization protocol `.sync(as, step, err_handler)`.

+Synchronization object is allowed to add own steps and is responsible for adding request steps under protection of provided synchronization.
+Synchronization object must correctly handler execution cancelation and possible errors.

 # 2. Async Steps API